Wilson Boulevard–Vienna Line

-The Wilson Boulevard–Vienna Line, designated as Route 1A, or Route 1B, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Vienna station (1A) or Dunn Loring station (1B) of the Orange Line of the Washington Metro and Ballston–MU station of the Orange and Silver lines of the Washington Metro.
-This line provides service within the neighborhoods of Vienna, Merrifield and Ballston in Fairfax and Arlington counties.
-Alongside the neighborhoods, it also brings service through the marketplace, business, and offices within the counties.
+The Wilson Boulevard–Vienna Line, designated as Route 1A, or Route 1B, were daily bus routes operated by the Washington Metropolitan Area Transit Authority between Vienna station (1A) or Dunn Loring station (1B) of the Orange Line of the Washington Metro and Ballston–MU station of the Orange and Silver lines of the Washington Metro.

+The line provided service within the neighborhoods of Vienna, Merrifield and Ballston in Fairfax and Arlington counties.
+Alongside the neighborhoods, it also brought service through the marketplace, business, and offices within the counties.

 Route Description and Service

-The 1A and 1B operates from Four Mile Run division on a daily schedule.
-Route 1A operates daily between Vienna and Ballston stations via Arlington Boulevard and Wilson Boulevard.
-The 1A runs through the neighborhoods in Fairfax County, such as Oakton, Woodburn, West Falls Church, and Seven Corners within Arlington Boulevard.
-The 1A also runs through the neighborhoods in Arlington County, such as Boulevard Manor and Bluemont.
-Route 1B operates during weekday peak hours between Dunn Loring and Ballston stations.
-The 1B joins the route on Arlington Boulevard through the intersection of Fairview Park Drive.
-Unlike route 1A, the 1B skips Seven Corners Transit Center on all trips.
+The 1A and 1B operated from Four Mile Run division on a daily schedule.
+Route 1A operated daily between Vienna and Ballston stations via Arlington Boulevard and Wilson Boulevard.
+The 1A ran through the neighborhoods in Fairfax County, such as Vienna, Woodburn, West Falls Church, and Seven Corners within Arlington Boulevard.
+The 1A also ran through the neighborhoods in Arlington County, such as Boulevard Manor and Bluemont.
+Route 1B operated during weekday peak hours between Dunn Loring and Ballston stations.
+The 1B joined the route on Arlington Boulevard through the intersection of Fairview Park Drive.
+Unlike route 1A, the 1B skipped Seven Corners Transit Center on all trips.